-This time, we are going to look at the song Voodoo Child (Slight Return), by Jimi Hendrix.
-Voodoo Child was recorded in 1968 for the record Electric Ladyland and it has become one of his most popular songs.
-Voodoo Child (Slight Return) is a modified version of Voodoo Chile, a 15-minute song Jimi Hendrix recorded the night before Voodoo Child (Slight Return).
-Both songs are said to have evolved from the song Catfish Blues, which Jimi played regularly, to honor Muddy Waters.
+Voodoo Child, by Jimi Hendrix, was first recorded in 1968 for the record Electric Ladyland, and is said to have evolved from the song Catfish Blues, which Jimi played regularly, to honor Muddy Waters.

 Key And Scale